TALK TO SALES

 Demographic questions

-Basic demographic questions will help you understand which of your employees are benefiting from your current benefits the most and which ones may need to be offered additional or entirely different benefits to keep them happy.
+Basic demographic questions will help you understand which of your employees are benefiting from your current benefits the most.
+It also identifies which employee groups you may need to offer additional or entirely different benefits to keep them happy.

-This is especially important if you offer different benefits to different classes of employees, such as if you're offering an individual coverage HRA (ICHRA) to some employees and a group health insurance plan to others.
+This is especially important if you offer different benefits to different classes of employees, such as if you're offering an individual coverage HRA (ICHRA) to some employees and group health coverage to others.

 Employee understanding questions

-If you're worried your employees aren't utilizing your current benefits to the fullest because they may not understand how they work, be sure to include some comprehension questions to see if your employees have everything they need to understand and start using their benefits.
+If you're worried your employees aren't utilizing your current benefits to the fullest, it could be because they don’t understand how they work.
+You can include comprehension questions to see if your employees have everything they need to start using their benefits.

 Current benefit questions

-Including questions about your current benefits package will help you evaluate if you're offering the kinds of things your employees care about most.
+Including questions about your current benefits package will help you evaluate if you're offering the perks your employees care about most.
 This will help you decide which benefits to keep and which to drop as you restructure your package.

 Discovery questions

-Discovery questions are the questions you ask to help you discover what new perks your employees would like to see added to your benefits package.
-If you have perks that you're considering offering but aren't sure would be worth the investment, this is your time to find out.
+Discovery questions help you discover what new perks your employees would like to see added to your benefits package.
+If you have perks that you're considering offering but aren't sure they’d be worth the investment, this is your time to find out.

 Types of benefits you may want to ask about include: